 While some of Shopify’s apps are free, others cost a monthly fee that you’ll need to pay.
 If you ask me, you could easily opt for the free apps at the beginning of your store business, and once you scale up your biz you can choose more specific, powerful, paid apps.

-On the other hand, Weebly also gives a tough competition to Shopify in terms of app store.
+On the other hand, Weebly also gives tough competition to Shopify in terms of the app store.
 The overall layout of the app store is much cleaner and more intuitive than Shopify, so finding the right app for your business is quick and easy.